AmirUCR/cnn_essential/README.md

 ## Materials and Methods

 We collect the structural files from AlphaFold (https://alphafold.ebi.ac.uk/download).
-In addition, we collect esential gene data for yeast from the DEG as well as all coding sequences from Ensemble.
+In addition, we collect esential gene data for yeast from the DEG as well as all coding sequences from Ensembl.
 We subtract the essential genes from all coding sequences to generate the non-essential dataset.
 Also, due to naming convention differences between the dataset from DEG/Ensembl and AlphaFold, we downloaded the entire coding sequence genome from Uniprot and cross-referenced the names that way (raw_data/yeast_uniprot_proteins.fasta).

 Following the paper "Prediction of protein function using a deep convolutional neural network ensemble" by Zacharaki [1], We format the structural data to psi and phi angles using a biopython function.
 Then, we create contact maps from these angles (using pre-defined bin sizes, 19x19, and 23 channels, 1 for every amino acid plus UNK for Unknown).